JasonSorria/JasonSorria.github.io/_posts/2019-12-23-connect-Ethernet.md

 >Q: why i still do not connect Ethernet?

->A: it may following some aspects: 1.you can wait a while because it will verify your ppp personal informatiosn.
-2.after you use WIFI, you also can not to connect and i don not known why.
+>A: it may following some aspects: 1.you can wait a while because it will verify your PPP personal informations.
+2.after you use WIFI, you also can not to connect even if you shut down your network card to connect Ethernet again.
 3.check your cable.